Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - optional – zipper foot

-- Download the pattern (or make your own) and cut your fabric on the fold.
+- Get the pattern here and cut your fabric on the fold.

 - Cut the wire double the length of the fabric strip plus 1″.